4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Time – A longer deployment means more time paying for both systems, reduced productivity due to duplicating work in two systems, and more time for staff to hear complaints and develop resistance to learning the new system.

-- Lack of urgency to learn – Staff may not be as motivated to learn the system or update their processes since their old familiar habits are still accessible in the legacy system.
+- Lack of urgency to learn – Staff may not be as motivated to learn the system or update their processes, since their familiar old habits are still accessible in the legacy system.

 What Companies Phased Deployment Works Well For: